dolevbas/dolevbas.github.io/nano.md

 tags: [books, test]
 ---

 Besides my passion for investigating the mysteries of the universe, I also like to build stuff.
-As part of my affiliation with the Nanosatellite and space engineering center at Tel-Aviv university (TAU), I could fulfill my needs and design stuff to explore space.
-I was appointed as TAU's first satellite system engineer - [TAUSAT-1](https://db.satnogs.org/satellite/47926).
-I was part of the team that built the satellite and tested it before its successful launch on February 2021.
+As part of my affiliation with the Nanosatellite and space engineering center at Tel-Aviv university (TAU), I could fulfill my needs and design stuff to explore as the center's chief system engineer and integrator.
+I was part of the team that built TAU's first satellite - [TAUSAT-1](https://db.satnogs.org/satellite/47926), and tested it before its successful launch on February 2021.

 Here is a picture of myself in TAU's clean room during the satellite development phase: